willstepp/writings/sanctum-kthadras/sk.md

 "Oh.
 I thought they would have explained the situation to you during the interview.
 Maybe it's not my place to say."

-"Sometimes after lunch me and Alicia would go for walks down by the pond, over yonder," the woman pointed to a path around the side of the building, her eyes lingering there as if lost in a memory, "She was such a beautiful soul."
+"Sometimes after lunch me and Alicia would go for walks down by the pond, over yonder," the woman pointed to a path around the side of the building, her eyes lingering there as if lost in a memory, "She was a beautiful soul.
+So kind to me."

 SUICIDE NOTE